Disability Pride Month: Wellington, New Zealand

-Disability Pride Flag
+Disability Pride flag

-Disability Pride has a flag created by Ann Magill and entered into the public domain in 2019.
+Disability Pride has a flag created in 2016 by Ann Magill, by Ann Magill, an American woman with cerebral palsy, and entered into the public domain in 2019.
 Magill's original flag featured a lightning bolt design and bright colors on a black background.
 The flag was redesigned in 2021 with muted colors and straight stripes in response to feedback from those with visually triggered disabilities.
 The new design limits the strobe effect created by the lightning bolt to be more visually safe for those with migraines and visually triggered seizures.
 The color brightness changes make the flag more accessible to those with color blindness.
-The new flag comprises a number of different elements, each symbolizing different aspects of the disability experience.
+The new flag comprises a number of different elements, each symbolising different aspects of the disability experience.
+The coloured stripes are placed diagonally across the flag to show how disabled people have to cut across barriers in society.